- Timeline of the Affordable Care Act

 Title II is equally as important as Title I, in expanding the Medicaid program.
 Until the ACA, the Medicaid program did not cover most poor adults without dependents and disabilities.
 The expansion of Medicaid is important as it is the only avenue for most low-income individuals.

 Before the ACA, the Federal government subsidized 50-80% of the state’s’ Medicaid program, but for the first three years of the ACA Medicaid expansion program, the Federal government is willing to pay 100% for any new enrollees.
 The average reimbursement from the Federal government used to be about 56c on $1 nationwide, but it will bottom out to 90c on $ after the first three years of the Medicaid expansion program.
 This subsidization has resulted in everyone having health insurance except low income in states that have chosen not to expand Medicaid.

 Title III deals with Medicare and improvements to medical delivery system.
 Medicare covers over 48 million Americans.
 Some changes include free annual wellness exams, preventive care services with no cost sharing, and the closing of Part D (referred to as the Donut Hole, which created a gap in coverage).

 They also lowered the rate of payment growth rate for hospitals, insurance companies, and home healthcare companies.
 They did not change reimbursement for physicians.
 The reductions are expected to save about $450 billion over ten years.

 Other reforms to improve efficiency:

 - Creation of the National Quality Strategy

-- Creation of the Patient Centered Medical Home (PCMH) -a delivery system which assumes patient care responsibility for all primary care needs.
+- Creation of the Patient-Centered Medical Home (PCMH) -a delivery system that assumes patient care responsibility for all primary care needs.

 - Creation of Accountable Care Organizations (ACOs) – these are provider organizations that integrate the delivery of care together.
 These organizations address the lack of coordinated care.

 - Introduction of penalties on hospitals for readmissions and hospital-acquired infections for patients discharged in the past 30 days.